 a.
 Remove the pedals using a cone wrench; on newer bikes, the pedals

 b.
 Tape or tie one crank (if not removed) to a chainstay.

 c.
 Twist the handlebar stem.
 Usually, you do not have to completely

 d.
 Turn the handlebars so that they are parallel to the bike’s top tube.

 e.
 Wrap or tie the handlebars to the top tube or front rack.

 a.
-If you are travelling by plane, deflate your tires at least 20 psi.
+If you are traveling by plane, deflate your tires at least 20 psi.

 Airplane baggage compartments are not pressurized.
 You might find

 a flat tire at your destination!